syseleven/grav-docs-syseleven-stack/user/pages/06.Support/default.en.md

     active: false
 ---

-As the vendor of the [SysEleven Stack](https://www.syseleven.de/produkte-services/syseleven-stack/) we provide **free support** to our customers.
+As provider of the [SysEleven Stack](https://www.syseleven.de/produkte-services/syseleven-stack/) we provide you with extensive product support without extra charges.
+Additional Support that can be booked may be subject to charge.
 We are happy to assist you.

 ## Contact Support